 TDS stands for Total Dissolved Solids.
 It actually measures how much molecules are dissolved in the water except for the H20 molecules.
 TDS can check for many chemicals like nitrite, nitrate, ammonia, minerals, etc.

 TDS is measured in PPM too.
 It’s not as crucial as the other ones for pregnant cherry shrimps.
 Generally, TDS indicates if the tank needs a water change or not.
 If my TDS reading gets higher, I perform a partial water change.
-The ideal TDS range for cherry shrimps will be about 150 to 250 ppm.

 Proper Feeding For Pregnant Cherry Shrimps